filipecabaco/my_blog/posts/2022-09-13_realtime_updates_with_liveview.md

 export default ReadTag
 ```

-Then we need to react to this event in our parent view by updating the state of the process for the connected socket and broadcasting to other users that there's a new state for our process:
+Then we need to send and handle this events in our parent view:

 ```elixir
 defmodule BlogWeb.PostLive.Show do